nozsh/blog/archetypes/default.md

   # image: "article/image" # image path/url
   # width: "1920" # only for img from url; EX: 1920
   # height: "1080" # only for img from url; EX: 1080
-  alt: "article - Cover" # alt text
+  alt: "Article - Cover" # alt text
   # caption: "Photo by [Sajad Nori](#?sl) / [Unsplash](https://unsplash.com/?sl)" # display caption under cover
   relative: true # when using page bundles set this to true
   hidden: true # only hide on current single page